 The GeoSure dataset comprises six different Geographical Information System (GIS) layers, with each layer representing a different natural ground stability hazard that occurs in Great Britain.
-The GeoSure datasets are polygon (area) layers, which are described using a straightforward A to E potential hazard classification.
+The GeoSure datasets are polygon (area) layers, which are described using a simple A to E potential hazard classification (A = Low, E = High).